Mesabi Miner: History

-In spite of its size the MV Mesabi Miner is able to maneuver, in harbor, without requiring assistance from tugboats.
+In spite of her size, the Mesabi Miner is able to maneuver, in harbor, without assistance from tugboats.

-On the morning of January 5, 2014, U.S. Coast Guard Cutter Hollyhock was breaking ice for the lake freighter MV Mesabi Miner approximately 22 nautical miles west of the Straits of Mackinac.
+On the morning of January 5, 2014, USCGC Hollyhock was ice breaking for Mesabi Miner, about 22 nautical miles west of the Straits of Mackinac.
 She slowed after encountering harder ice and was struck in the stern by the much larger ore carrier.
 Both vessels sustained damage but there were no injuries, release of pollutants, or reports of flooding.